 District permitted dock builders or dock repair companies pay a fee and are required to carry insurance.
 However, the District does not require them to be licensed contractors.
 The District does not endorse any of the companies on our list of permitted dock builders and encourages the practice of “buyer beware” when considering engaging the services of a dock builder.
 You, as the dock owner, are responsible for making sure your dock meets the standards required by the District.
-A list of District permitted dock builders is available at the District office.
+For a list of dock builders who are currently permitted to work on the lake, click HERE.

 You might find shoreline dock access less than ideal prompting you to conjure ideas on how to fix this problem.

 Per District Ordinance 43; Chapter 2: Section 3-2.102.
 Permit Required:

 Violators to this Ordinance may face a criminal complaint and accrue heavy fines.
 Dredge is defined as the removal of earth, vegetation, or other organic or inorganic materials from the shorezone.
 Fill is defined as the deposit of earth, vegetation, or other organic or inorganic materials in or upon the shorezone.
 Please contact the District for alternate methods of improving your shoreline dock access.

 New Owner of Lakefront Property